5 Less Obvious Tools You Need For Gardening

 Decorative signs labeling your garden plantings are both picturesque and effective, but sometimes you don’t have a sign for every type of plant you’re growing.
 Or maybe you need more information than a sign that says “Tomatoes” can provide.
 (Maybe you’re growing 15 varieties of tomatoes and need to remember where each individual type is planted.)

-That’s why you need an outdoor marker on hand.
+That’s why you need an outdoor marker on your list of gardening tools.
 I grow plants in wooden raised garden beds, and it’s simple and easy to write the types and varieties of plants in ink on each bed.
 If you’re not using raised beds (or if you’d rather not write on them), just cut a few slats of wood and stick them in the ground as homemade markers.

 A quick DIY approach with scrap wood and an outdoor marker is better than forgetting which plants are which.